FREQUENTLY ASKED QUESTIONS

 While there is some variance in standards there is general consensus on criteria to define high quality carbon reduction certificates.
 They require those certificates to be issued for projects that:

-For example, and further reading please refer to the Core Carbon Principles (CCPs) as listed by the Voluntary Carbon Market Initiative (VCMI)
+For example, and further reading please refer to the Core Carbon Principles (CCPs) as listed by the Intergrity Council for Voluntary Carbon Market (ICVCM).

 Carbon Offset Certification recognises as eligible a short list of standards with additional exclusion and restriction to guarantee alignment with these CCPs.
 These are listed in the COC protocol.

 Carbon Offset Certification does not certify transactions or services based on all Environmental, Social and Governance issues related to a life-cycle.
-It responds to the demand for carbon neutral supply chains or services by measuring and offsetting GHG emissions and associated Land Use Change impacts.
+It responds to the demand for credible claims for decarbonized supply chains or services by measuring and offsetting GHG emissions and associated Land Use Change impacts.
 Carbon Offset Certification certificates will be issued for transactions and companies that meet general ESG criteria and who are committed to an overall climate impact reduction plan aligned with Carbon Offset Certification values.

-Carbon Offset Commodity offers two specific types of certification for commodity transaction(s) as defined in PAS2050 – specification for the assessment of the life cycle GHG emissions of goods and services.
+Carbon Offset Certification offers two specific types of certification for commodity transaction(s) as defined in PAS2050 – specification for the assessment of the life cycle GHG emissions of goods and services.

 Cradle-to-Gate: Prodution to delivery